Home Health Care Agencies

 How to Find Home Health Care Agencies in South Carolina

-To find home health care agencies in South Carolina, families can start by visiting the South Carolina Lieutenant Governor's Office on Aging website, which provides a directory of licensed providers in the state.
-This resource allows users to search by location and services offered, making it easier to find an agency that meets their needs.
+To find a suitable home health care agency in South Carolina, families can start by consulting the South Carolina Lieutenant Governor's Office on Aging.
+This resource provides information on local agencies and can help connect families with services that match their needs.

 Frequently Asked Questions

-Are there financial assistance programs for home health care in South Carolina?
+How are home health care agencies regulated in South Carolina?

-What agency oversees home health care regulations in South Carolina?
+Can Medicaid help cover home health care costs in South Carolina?

 How can I file a complaint about a home health care agency in South Carolina?

-Complaints can be filed through the South Carolina Lieutenant Governor's Office on Aging's Long-Term Care Ombudsman Program.
+Complaints can be filed with the South Carolina Lieutenant Governor's Office on Aging through their website or by contacting them directly at 1-800-868-9095.

 Sources